Erratic sleep patterns

-When he reaches stage two, where he is settling within 10 minutes for several nights, you should try leaving him to self-settle.
-In my experience at this stage the majority of babies will settle within five to ten minutes of fussing and without any hard crying.
+When he reaches stage two, where he is settling within 10 minutes for several nights, you should try leaving him to self-settle using the crying down method described on page 352.
 It will help your baby get used to being happy in his bed if you put him in it for short spells during the day, when he is fully awake, with a small book or toy to look at.
 For the lunchtime nap, if you prefer, you can take your baby out for a nap in his pram or buggy.
-The important thing is to try to be consistent; the lunchtime nap should be in the buggy or in the house, but do not switch from one to the other midway through the nap.
+The important thing is to try to be consistent; the lunchtime nap should be in the buggy or in the home, but do not switch from one to the other midway through the nap.

 Gina's Blog - previous postings: